Vigneshwarie/vGadgetGallery/README.md

 The application source code can be accessed using the given link https://github.com/Vigneshwarie/vGadgetGallery

 One can download the code from the above link.
-To use this application, one must install all node.js, MySQL and other necessary packages as mentioned above in the installation section.
+To use this application, one must install all node.js, MySQL, and other necessary packages mentioned above in the installation section.
 Then, navigate to the db folder and execute the schema.
-Create an .env file and include the connection variables like MySQL user, password, and database name.
-To feed the seeds sample data into the database, use the commnd below.
+Create a .env file and include the connection variables like MySQL user, password, and database name.
+Use the command below to feed the seed sample data into the database.

 application-folder> npm run seed